 This mindfulness guide will help you practice mindfulness daily, so you’re happier, manage stress better, and sleep better.
 Mindfulness is even shown to help with chronic pain, anxiety, depression, cancer, and chronic disease.

 You can do this in as little as five minutes a day.
-Taking five minutes for yourself really can make a difference in your life.
+Taking five minutes for yourself will make a difference in your life.

 2. Stress management